ChenYunyue/SAMME-Multi-class-AdaBoost-with-Sample-Weighted-Binary-Decision-Tree/README.md

 3. https://github.com/gengjia0214/Python-Multiclass-AdaBoost-SAMME
 4. https://github.com/lucksd356/DecisionTrees

+SAMME and decision tree can work independently.

 **Todo**: Adapt the binary decision tree to numerical values.

-*Current binary decision tree can only deal with 0-1 valued attributes.*
+*Attribute values should be coded as 0-1 value.*